adicu/adicu.github.com-dep/_posts/2014-02-08-devfest-end.md

 ![sandwiches being made](/img/4sandwiches.JPG)

-At noon Saturday, the RedBull-charged hackers piled into Havemeyer 309 to demo their last 16 hours' worth of sweat and tears.
+At noon Saturday, the caffeinated (thanks Red Bull and 5-hour Energy!) hackers piled into Havemeyer 309 to demo their last 16 hours' worth of sweat and tears.
 Hacks included everything from finding free study space at Columbia to playing a variably fierce Beyonce song on any phone.
 The winners after demo-ing are:

 1st prize: Planmyny (Matthew Piccollela)